scriptrdotio/howto/data/view_data.md

-# Can I view the data I have persisted?
+# Can I view the data that I have persisted?

 Yes,